-Pursuant to the Order of the Day, the Bill intituled "An Act to incorporat Th Glasgow Canadian Land and Trust Company (Limited)," was read a second time.
+Pursuant to the Order of the Day, the Bill intituled "An Act to incorporate the "Glasgow Canadian Land and Trust Company (Limited)," was read a second time.

-On motion of the Honorable Mr. Ferrier, seconded by the Honorable Mr Bou.
-1.10, it was
+On motion of the Honorable Mr. Ferrier, seconded by the Honorable Mr Bourinet,